puglisij/mario/README.md

 - Sync git version tags with manifest.xml
 - Expand REST API to support remote image processing
 - Move actions out extension package and into an external, configurable directory.
 This would allow the Extendscript actions to be shared by other Panels.
+- Update UI so file sources can collapse

 ---